-This kitchen holds many of the features of a gourmet kitchen: a separate refrigerator and freezer; dual commercial-quality ovens; a six-burner stovetop; an industrial strength ventilation system; a separate wine cooler; and a gourmet kitchen island with a microwave oven and warming drawer.
+This kitchen holds many of the features of a gourmet kitchen: a large 48″ refrigerator and freezer; dual commercial-quality ovens; a six-burner stovetop; an industrial strength ventilation system; a separate wine cooler; and a gourmet kitchen island with a prep sink.
+A gourmet kitchen doesn’t have to look like it belongs in a restaurant.

-Gourmet kitchens resemble the setup you’ll find on a Food Network or Cooking Channel show: state-of-the-art stainless steel appliances, gadgets galore, and that wonderful bottomless pantry that’s always stocked with specialty ingredients like fresh sea urchin and cacao nibs.
+Some gourmet kitchens resemble the setup you’ll find on a Food Network or Cooking Channel show: state-of-the-art stainless steel appliances, gadgets galore, and that wonderful bottomless pantry that’s always stocked with specialty ingredients like fresh sea urchin and cacao nibs.
 It must be big enough to hold everything a gourmet chef needs, while still providing a cooking station where all the necessary ingredients and tools are always within arm’s reach.
+Others incorporate professional equipment within a more residential style

 Whether you specialize in crafting specialty foods from scratch, you want to improve your ease of cooking, or you’re a downright culinary master looking for the setup to match your skills, a gourmet kitchen can do it all.

 Powerful ventilation, six gas burners, two industrial-style ovens, and a countertop steamer in this Case Design kitchen all come together to make this kitchen gourmet.
-The narrow space is actually easier to work in and save space overall in the home.
+The narrow space and galley kitchen layout creates a very efficient space.
+Galley kitchens can be easier to work in and can be smaller than other layouts if space is at a premium..

 What is a gourmet kitchen?
 It’s a state-of-the-art culinary setup that’s equipped with a large range of special features, appliances, and accessories that make cooking gourmet, exotic, and specialty foods from scratch in your own kitchen a reality.
 Here are a few of the features you’ll find in a gourmet kitchen design.